 Keith joined Watsi on March 12th, 2013.
 Eight years ago, Keith joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Keith's most recent donation traveled 8,700 miles to support Taraja, a five-year-old girl from Tanzania, to fund clubfoot surgery so that she can walk and start school.
+Keith's most recent donation traveled 8,500 miles to support Tessy, a 4-year-old girl from Kenya, to fund leg surgery so she can walk again.

 Keith has funded healthcare for 98 patients in 13 countries.